Seven News: Seven News at 5

-Seven News at 5 airs at 5 pm every Saturday and Sunday and is presented by Hugh Whitfeld (Saturday) and Angie Asimus (Sunday), which includes news, sport, finance and weather.
-Sport is presented by Tom Sacre (Saturday) and Mel McLaughlin (Sunday).
+Seven News at 5 airs at 5 pm every Saturday and Sunday and is presented by Hugh Whitfeld (Saturday) and Amber Laidler (Sunday), which includes news, sport, finance and weather.
+Sport is presented by Matt White (Saturday) and Mel McLaughlin (Sunday).
 It airs from Seven's Sydney studios.
 The bulletin does not air on a Sunday in Melbourne, Adelaide and Perth during the AFL season.
 Seven's affiliate in Tasmania airs the bulletin on tape delay at 5:30 pm right before the main bulletin at 6 pm.

 The bulletin first aired on 1 March 2015 as a 'Special Presentation' until it became permanent on 29 March 2015.
-Fill-in presenters include Mike Amor, Angela Cox, Sally Bowrey, Katrina Blowers, Hugh Whitfield, Teegan Dolling, Liam Tapper, Chris Reason, Amber Laidler, Blake Johnson, Elspeth Hussey, and Gertie Spurling.
+Fill-in presenters include Mike Amor, Karina Carvalho, Michael Usher, Angie Asimus, Angela Cox, Sally Bowrey, Paul Kadak, Katrina Blowers, Hugh Whitfield, Teegan Dolling, Liam Tapper, Chris Reason, Amber Laidler, Blake Johnson, Elspeth Hussey and Gertie Spurling.

 Since 2021, Adelaide has received its edition of Seven News at 5, locally regarded as the 'Early Edition'.
-It is presented by Elspeth Hussey, Gertie Sperling, and Casey Treloar, respectively.
+It is presented by Elspeth Hussey, Gertie Spurling, and Casey Treloar, respectively.
 Bruce Abernethy presents sport.
 Occasionally, the Adelaide team present the national 5 pm bulletin.